kubernetes/kube-state-metrics/README.md

 Please note that the collector for `verticalpodautoscalers` is **disabled** by default; Vertical Pod Autoscaler metrics will not be collected until the collector is enabled.
 This is because Vertical Pod Autoscalers are managed as custom resources.

-If you want to enable this collector, please review the [instructions](./docs/verticalpodautoscaler-metrics.md#Configuration) in the [Vertical Pod Autoscaler Metrics](./docs/verticalpodautoscaler-metrics.md) documentation.
+If you want to enable this collector, the [instructions](./docs/verticalpodautoscaler-metrics.md#Configuration) are located in the [Vertical Pod Autoscaler Metrics](./docs/verticalpodautoscaler-metrics.md) documentation.

 ### Kube-state-metrics self metrics